askliar/information-retrieval/README.md

 Copyright © 2018 Andrii Skliar.

 <p align=“justify”>
 This project is distributed under the <a href="LICENSE">MIT license</a>.
-This was developed as part of the Reinforcement Learning course taught by Herke van Hoof at the University of Amsterdam.
+This was developed as part of the Information Retrieval course taught by Evangelos Kanoulas at the University of Amsterdam.
 Please follow the <a href="http://student.uva.nl/en/content/az/plagiarism-and-fraud/plagiarism-and-fraud.html">UvA regulations governing Fraud and Plagiarism</a> in case you are a student.
 </p>